Sean Tuohy

 Sean Albro Tuohy (born November 23, 1959) is an American sports commentator and restaurateur.
 He played college basketball at the University of Mississippi in the 1980s.

 Tuohy, his wife Leigh Anne, and his family are a subject of Michael Lewis' 2006 book, The Blind Side: Evolution of a Game, and its 2009 feature film adaptation, The Blind Side, where he is portrayed by Tim McGraw.
-The book and subsequent film are based on the Tuohys' raising of National Football League (NFL) player Michael Oher, who played in the NFL from 2009 to 2016.
+The book and subsequent film are based on the Tuohys' alleged “raising” of National Football League (NFL) player Michael Oher, who played in the NFL from 2009 to 2016.

 Early life

-Tuohy is of Irish descent and was raised Catholic.
+Tuohy (Irish: Ó Tuathaigh) is of Irish descent and was raised Catholic.
 Tuohy is the son of Mida (Michell) and Edward "Skeets" Tuohy, a basketball coach at the Isidore Newman School, in New Orleans, Louisiana, where the Tuohy Gymnasium is named in his honor.
 Tuohy graduated from Newman.
 Out of high school, Tuohy was drafted by the Cincinnati Reds to play baseball, but turned down the offer to attend college.
 With sports as his "meal ticket" through high school and college, Tuohy left New Orleans for the University of Mississippi on a basketball scholarship.